How to spot phishing emails & other nonprofit cybersecurity threats

 Take this phishing quiz to see how well you can spot a phishing email.

 Spotting a spoofed email takes more work.
 The sender’s email address may look correct when you review it, but it could be spoofed.

 Here’s how to check.
 Open the email header.
 On some email platforms, the header is called “Original.”
-Look at the “Return Path” field.
-The email address there should match the one you see in the “From” field.
+Look at the “Return-Path” field.
+The email address should match the one you see in the “From” field.
 Your email platform may use different terms, so find out how to view headers and verify email addresses on your platform.

 How to avoid hijacked or fake websites

 Before clicking on a link, hover your cursor over the URL to view the actual URL.
 Look carefully at each character.
 Letters could be disguised as numbers, for example, 1 and l or 0 and O.

 Additional text in the domain could be a sign of a bad URL.
 For example, none of the domains below would lead you to the authentic fionta.com site.
 Instead, they could lead you to a cybercriminal’s site:

 Use a search engine to find and visit the accurate site to be safe.

 Immediately leave any web page advising you to download browser, security, Java, Adobe, or other software updates.
 If you need to update software, go to the provider’s website.
 Better yet, change your browser and software settings to automatic updates.
 Software updates are critical because they contain security patches.

 Be careful with pop-up boxes, especially the ones advising you to update or install software.
 Don’t click or use the links in pop-up boxes.
 Don’t provide information.
 Close the page.